VrushankPatel/Maxine/docs/features.md

     - Hashing-based: In this strategy, the discovery hashes the IP of the client and based on that hash, It'll come up with the number and that numbered healthy node will be the chosen server.
 In Maxine, there are two hashing-based strategies are developed.
         - <a href="https://medium.com/swlh/load-balancing-and-consistent-hashing-5fe0156035e1">Consistent hashing</a>
         - <a href="https://randorithms.com/2020/12/26/rendezvous-hashing.html">Rendezvous hashing</a>
       - Least Connections: Distributes load to the node with the fewest active connections among healthy nodes.
       - Least Loaded: Routes requests to the service node with the least active connections.
       - Random: Randomly selects a healthy node for each request.
       - Power of Two Choices: Selects two random healthy nodes and chooses the one with fewer active connections.
+      - Adaptive: Combines response time and connection metrics to select the optimal node for each request.
 ### HeartBeat
 - As we know that in order to let the service registry know that the service is alive, service has to send the heartbeat to the registry and after certain period of time (timeout), that service will be removed from the registry automatically so becore that service gets deregistered from registry, the service has to send the heartbeat again, That's why we call it a heart beat because it literally keeps beating in a period of time, Let's understand what is this heartbeat.
 - Heartbeat in maxine is a special kind of request that contains all the meta data about the service.